Fried Coconut Shrimp is one of my favorite appetizers ever! It comes out so crispy, golden brown, and full of toasty coconut flavors.

 The two dipping sauces can be made in advance and stored in the fridge.

-However, the coconut shrimp can be cooked from start to finish and then frozen.
+The coconut shrimp can be cooked from start to finish and then frozen.
 It reheats really well, although not as good as freshly made, of course!
-See instructions below.
+See instructions in the recipe card notes.

 Freezing and Reheating

 Fried coconut shrimp freezes really well.
-After the fried shrimp has completely cooled down, transfer the shrimp to 1 or 2 large freezer-friendly resealable bags in one single layer.
-Seal the bag and freeze in a single layer for up to 2 months.
+After the fried shrimp has completely cooled down, transfer the shrimp to a large freezer-friendly resealable bag in one single layer.
+Freeze for up to 2 months.

 To reheat, bake the frozen shrimp at 400 degrees F for about 10 minutes until crispy and thoroughly warmed up.